johannas-kram/JavaUno-Online-Backend/readme.md

 * New feature: Chat
 * Improvement: Beginning Player is selected randomly (or the last winner)
 * Improvement: Old game deletion threshold increased to 8 hours.
+* Various modifications to help the vue.js frontend with transitions